mstksg/advent-of-code-2018/reflections.md

 to appreciate the *[pointed-list][]* library.
 A circular tape is a circular data structure with a "focus" that you can move back and forth in.
 This is the data structure that implements exactly what the challenge talks about!
+It's linear-time on "moving the focus", and constant-time on insertions and deletions.

 [pointed-list]: https://hackage.haskell.org/package/pointedlist